BanklessDAO/bounty-board/README.md

 The follow description is of Serendipity in the Bankless Bot Garage, but is intended to mirror how DEGEN works in production.

-1. **Create**: Bounty creator creates new bounty with `/bounty create`, inputing `title` and `reward`.
+1. **Create**: Bounty creator creates new bounty with `/bounty create`, inputting `title` and `reward`.
 DEGEN will dm you to input a description, requirements for completion and a due date (`yyyy-mm-dd`).
 DEGEN takes your input and returns a card with three options: 👍 publish, 📝 edit or ❌ delete

-1. **Create Multiple Bounties**: Bounty creator creates new bounty with `/bounty create`, inputing `title` and `reward`.
+1. **Create Multiple Bounties**: Bounty creator creates new bounty with `/bounty create`, inputting `title` and `reward`.
 Then, hit tab to see an optional `copies` feature to create multiple bounties at once.

 1. **Edit**: Select 📝 to edit.
 DEGEN provides a link to the frontend to edit any field.
 DEGEN then re-shows a newly edited card (and automatically publishes to #🧀-bounty-board channel)
 1. **Publish/Open**: Bounty creator clicks thumbs up emoji 👍 or `/bounty publish` in Discord, bounty published to #🧀-bounty-board channel and website (url provided); status is now _Open_ on website.